 Buying a house may have legal fees as well as the outright cost, and owning a house comes with service charges and utility bills.
 It’s important to keep these things in mind when coming to a decision.
 And if you need help, you can speak to us at Accent and we’ll explain everything to you.

-All of our available shared ownership homes are available on homemadehomes.com.
+All of our available shared ownership homes are available on homemadehomes.com/our-homes.
 Homemade is an experience property sales team within Accent.
 We offer both new and resale shared ownership homes.